Italy national baseball team: Under Mike Piazza

 Mike Piazza, the former MLB player and National Baseball Hall of Fame inductee, was named the manager of the national team in 2019.
 He replaced Gilberto Gerali, who resigned when Italy failed to qualify for the 2020 Tokyo Olympics.
-Piazza, a member of the National Baseball Hall of Fame, had previously played for Italy at the 2006 Classic, and served as the team's hitting coach at the 2009 and 2013 WBCs.
+Piazza had previously played for Italy at the 2006 Classic, and served as the team's hitting coach at the 2009 and 2013 WBCs.
 As part of his contract, he exercises control over all of the national federation's youth development system.
 His debut as Italy's manager was planned for the 2021 World Baseball Classic, but it was delayed due to the COVID-19 pandemic.

 At the 2021 European Baseball Championship held in Piedmont, the Azzurri defeated Spain to earn the bronze medal, after having lost to Israel in the semifinals.
 Piazza, who left partway through the tournament for his father's funeral, was replaced on the bench by Doriano Bindi.

 Piazza selects mostly Italian Americans and other players from the Italian diaspora, particularly in the World Baseball Classic.
 Piazza has explained the practice, telling Italian media in 2024 that "sometimes you have to take a step back to move forward."
 He added that "my dream is to develop a native Italian in every position.
 Then we can have a player with dual citizenship here and there, but mainly a squadra tricolore.
 That is the goal."

 On January 24, 2025, Piazza was replaced as manager of the senior national team by Francisco Cervelli.

+Francisco Cervelli Era

+Under Francisco Cervelli's leadership, Italy delivered its best performance in international play with a 5 win undefeated run in the 2026 World Baseball Classic, including a surprising 8–6 victory over the United States in pool play.
+Italy advanced to the quarterfinals following a 9–1 victory over Team Mexico, then defeated Puerto Rico 8–6 to reach the semifinals for the first time, the furthest the Italian team has made it.
+Team Italy's historic WBC run came to an end in the semifinals with a 4–2 loss to Venezuela.

+Current roster

+J.J.
+D'Orazio will replace captain Alberto Mineo, who will miss the tournament after suffering an injury during training camp.
+Kyle Teel was injured in the game against the United States on March 10; he was replaced by bullpen catcher Andres Annunziata for the remainder of the group stage, with the expectation of adding Mickey Gasper for quarterfinal play.